E008001/Simple-Image-Classification-Models/Image_Classification_with_PyTorch.md

 ![image](https://github.com/E008001/Simple-Image-Classification-Model/blob/master/maxpool.gif)
 The output size of any dimension from either a convolutional filtering or pooling operation can be calculated by the following equation:
 ![image](https://github.com/E008001/Simple-Image-Classification-Models/blob/master/padding%20size.png)
+F is the filter size, P is the padding and S is the stride.
+If we wish to keep our input and output dimensions the same, with a filter size of 5 and a stride of 1, from the above formula we need a padding of 2 and for filter of size 3 padding=1 and for filter 7*7 padding=3.

 ### Common architectures in convolutional neural networks.
 AlexNet